learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 2. _Not_ require us to do some extra work with using `bind` or a `thisArg`.

 In ES6, JavaScript gave us an answer: the "arrow function expression."
-This is our third, and, as of 2019, the most popular option.
+This is our third and most-preferred option.
 Nevertheless, you will see all the other approaches used in framework code (e.g. React) and in other codebases.

 ## Solution 3: Use an Arrow Function Expression to Create a Function Without Its Own Context

 The arrow function expression (often simply called an "arrow function") is yet another way of writing a function expression.
-They look different from "old style" function expressions, but the ***most important difference*** is that the arrow function ***inherit the context of its parent containing `function` and does not create a context of its own***.
+They look different from "old style" function expressions, but the ***most important difference*** is that the arrow function is ***automatically bound*** to its parent's context and does not create a context of its own.

-To repeat differently, arrow functions maintain their enclosing execution context when evaluating `this`.
-In them, `this` will be whatever it was in the function's enclosing execution environment.
-As such `this` will be resolved at the ***point of execution***.

 Many programmers think arrow functions are much more predictable since they do not create their own `this` during execution and instead "absorb" the